rot13/gtasa_timer/README.txt

 This is a simple timer for speedrunning GTA San Andreas.

-It automatically resets the time at the first cutscene, and starts the timer after it, by reading game memory.
+It automatically starts the timer after the first cutscene, by reading game memory.

 Memory addresses are hardcoded for version 1.0 and will probably have to be changed for other versions.